Ohio Medical Schools—2026-2027 Guide to Acceptance

 Rather than applying through AMCAS, you’ll use the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 Just as with the AMCAS application, the DO primary is composed of your transcripts, personal statement, MCAT score, letters of recommendation, and an experiences and achievements section.

-You need to demonstrate that you are truly passionate about osteopathy and are deeply familiar with its tenets in order to be a competitive applicant.
+You need to demonstrate that you are truly passionate about osteopathic medicine and are deeply familiar with its tenets in order to be a competitive applicant.

 No Ohio osteopathic schools require Casper or PREview at this time.